Flow Equivalence of G-SFTs: Introduction

 \section{Introduction}

 The shifts of finite type (SFTs) are the fundamental building blocks of symbolic dynamics.
-One of the various elaborations of this fundamental class is the class of $G$-SFTs: SFTs equipped with a continuous action by a group $G$ which commutes with the shift.
-Apart from a few remarks, in this paper $G$-SFT means $G$-SFT with $G$ finite and acting freely.
+Elaborations of these include the class of $G$-SFTs: SFTs equipped with a continuous action by a group $G$ which commutes with the shift.
+Apart from a few remarks, in this paper $G$-SFT means $G$-SFT with $G$ finite and acting freely ($gx=x$ only when $g=e$).

 We will give an algebraic classification of these $G$-SFTs up to equivariant flow equivalence ($G$-flow equivalence).
 This generalizes the $G$-flow equivalence classification for irreducible $G$-SFTs in \cite{BSullivan} and the Huang flow equivalence classification for general SFTs without group action \cite{mb:fesftpf,mbdh:pbeim}.